 The inspector found that adequate fire precautions had been put in place.
-Plans were afoot to further improve the fire safety system in the house.
-The inspector viewed evidence that fire equipment was serviced regularly.
-Fire drills were carried out on a monthly basis at different times of the day to ensure that all staff and residents knew how to respond.
-The inspector saw that one resident had been given ear muffs to put on after the alarm was activated as the loud noise caused undue stress.

-The inspector reviewed the training records and saw that all staff attended the fire safety training.
-Staff spoken with were knowledgeable on the procedure to follow in the event of a fire.
+The inspector viewed evidence that fire equipment was serviced regularly, as were the fire alarm and emergency lighting.
+The inspector spoke to staff member with named responsibility for health and safety including fire safety in the centre.
+He outlined how he carried out fire drills with the staff and residents on a monthly basis at various times of the day.
+The inspector also noted that residents and staff attended the fire safety training.
+Staff and residents spoken with were knowledgeable on the procedure to follow in the event of a fire.

-The inspector read the emergency plan which required improvement at the previous inspection.
-This had been updated and contained sufficient detail to guide staff in the procedure to follow in the event of possible emergencies such as flood or power outage.
+The inspector read the emergency plan and saw that it contained sufficient detail to guide staff in the procedure to follow in the event of possible emergencies such as flood or power outage.
 In addition alternative accommodation for residents was specified should evacuation be required.
-A fully equipped emergency bag continuing equipment such as torches, emergency blankets and hi visibility jackets was available to take with residents should it be required.
+An emergency bag continuing equipment such as torches and hi visibility jackets was available to take with residents should it be required.